Close

 For immediate support, call the National Domestic Violence Hotline at 800-799-7233 for 24/7 help in English, Spanish and more than 140 other languages.

 There are several options for getting help, depending on your situation.
-One way is through the Domestic Abuse Victim Advocate Locator.
+One is through the Domestic Abuse Victim Advocate Locator.
 You can also find help by calling Military OneSource at 800-342-9647.
-For domestic abuse emergencies, call 911.
+For domestic abuse emergencies that need an immediate response,

 Reporting options

 The Defense Department is committed to ending domestic abuse.
-To that end, the department offers different reporting options.
-You have the option of making either a restricted or unrestricted report of domestic abuse, except in select cases.
-Both options allow access to victim advocacy services, which include personal help and support.
+To that end, the department offers you the option of making either a restricted or unrestricted report of domestic abuse, except in select cases.
+Both options allow for access to victim advocacy services, which include personal help and support as well as safety planning.

-Restricted reporting: Someone impacted by domestic abuse can choose to file a restricted report.
+Persons impacted by domestic abuse may choose to file a restricted report.
 Three groups of professionals have the authority to keep information about domestic abuse confidential under the restricted reporting option:

 • Domestic abuse victim advocates